 In this video, we’re joined by our guest pickleball pro Marcin Rozpedski.
 He is a National Champion and US Open Champion so he certainly knows his stuff when it comes to playing winning pickle ball.

-In this video, Marcin is going to share with us a great tip for successful dinking.
+In this video/blog, Marcin is going to share with us a great tip for successful dinking.
 This is “Dinking With A Purpose” and here’s Marcin to show us how it’s done.

 Hey guys my name is Marcin Rozpedski.
 I’m here with Jordan Briones.
 We are here in beautiful Casa Grande, AZ at Nationals and I have a quick tip for you guys.

-A lot of times, when I see many players warming up, and we warm up obviously short and in the non volley zone and we’re dinking, thinking and to me on a certain level, I notice that the dinking has no purpose or no intention behind it.
+A lot of times, when I see many players warming up, they are dinking short and in the non volley zone.
+I notice that the dinking has no purpose or no intention behind it.

 Players are out there just hitting regular, repetitive ball, really what I consider to be a “dead ball” which means a ball that has no purpose.